Lakshya0604/alexa-compatible-smart-plug/README.md

 Four-Channel Relay Module Pinout

-Pin Number	Pin Name	 Description
+Pin Number,	Pin Name	, Description

-1           	GND       Ground reference for the module 2          	 IN1	      Input to activate relay 1
+(1           	GND       Ground reference for the module)

+(2          	 IN1	      Input to activate relay 1)

-3	           IN2      	Input to activate relay 2
+(3	           IN2      	Input to activate relay 2)

-4	           IN3	      Input to activate relay 3
+(4	           IN3	      Input to activate relay 3)

-5	           IN4	      Input to activate relay 4
+(5	           IN4	      Input to activate relay 4)

-6          	 VCC	      Power supply for the relay module 7         	 VCC	      Power supply selection jumper
+(6          	 VCC	      Power supply for the relay module)

+(7         	 VCC	      Power supply selection jumper)

-8	          JD-Vcc     Alternate power pin for the relay module
+(8	          JD-Vcc     Alternate power pin for the relay module)

 Components Present on A Four-Channel Relay Module